 in gated chambers they did meet with cardboard stockings upon their feet

 "I don't know what you mean!"
 I said, exasperated.
 And he said, "Wipers!"
 It was the only thing he said that day.
 The woman at the liquor store was amused by his little chalk board.
-I felt guilty for ruining his quiet day.
+I felt guilty for ruining day.
 "Why are you doing this?"
 I asked him later, and he scrawled words onto his chalkboard.

 It's an exercise.
 I'm listening for my voice.

 I took a yellow post-it and wrote it down.
 There were post-its and small papers taped to the campus path lamps with song lyrics and phrases on them.
 "I'm listening for my voice."
 We were quietly pretentious, our exhortations for small and exclusive audiences unknown to us.

 He directed things, though, that I knew.
 He breathlessly told me about one night of a production at Sarah Lawrence he and his friends put on, how I should definitely check out the wild theater those kids were doing if they did anything like he did.
 His eyes gleamed, his smile an open, inviting smile that made this Old Town's adventures seem a lot more familiar to me.
 When you direct, he said, you stay in the off wing of your choice.
 People are coming and going via all stage exits, you can be in the back but I like to see how people are reacting, engaging, living the play.
 "I pick the off left wing," he said, tapping an imaginary pencil to an imaginary clipboard, ticking a box next to line so precisely I could hear the graphite draw against the paper.
 "My pencil is lined up with the audience, my line of sight is trained between the actors and the folks out there.
 Everyone's out there.
 They know everything."
 He made the gesture with his his hand cupped, the pointing at his nose.
 Quiet praise for the actor that is seen.